InkDAO/gitbook/protocol-overview/content-storage.md

 ## Why This Matters

 **True Permanence**: Content can outlive the platform.
-If decentralizedX disappeared, content and ownership records still exist and remain accessible.
+If InkDAO disappeared, content and ownership records still exist and remain accessible.

 **Censorship Resistance**: No single entity can delete content.
 Distributed across IPFS, ownership on Ethereum.